TheZSZ/FacialDetectionPython/README.md

 # FacialDetectionPython
-A Facial Detection Program in Python
+A Facial Detection Program in Python that I created to learn about the OpenCV Library

 Required Libraries:
 - OpenCV (needs to be installed)